 You can still find one or two older buildings if you look hard enough.
 Conservation House (the former courthouse) is a colonial style structure dating from 1873.
 And the Six Sisters are a row of late Victorian houses on Marine Parade.
 These were supposedly the work of a builder who wanted a house for each of his six daughters!

-Exploring the Art Deco Buildings of Napier
+Exploring The Art Deco Buildings Of Napier

 The town was busy, full of vintage cars and people in period dress.
-We found out later it was the start of the Art Deco Festival, a celebration of the 1920s and 30s that takes place each year.
+I found out later it was the start of the Art Deco Festival, a celebration of the 1920s and 30s that takes place each year.

 Perhaps best known is the Daily Telegraph Building.
 This incorporates several elements of Art Deco style, with straight lines, ziggurats and classic light fittings in the foyer.
-The other “must see” building is the ASB Bank, where we stepped inside to admire the Maori influenced carvings and painted designs.
+The other “must see” building is the ASB Bank, where I stepped inside to admire the Maori influenced carvings and painted designs.

 You might also enjoy: